Center for Healing and Spiritual Growth

 ~ Francis of Assisi

-"The Lemon Tree Collective program includes shared supported housing opportunities for families with a neurodivergent loved one 22 years or older, who wishes to live more independently in their own home with live-in caring support."
+"The Lemon Tree Collective program includes shared supported housing opportunities for families with a Autistic loved ones 22 years or older, who wishes to live more independently in their own home with live-in caring support."

 Radical Culture of Inclusion